PART 3: THE INTERCEPTOR PROJECT

 More disposable income meant more gear.
 Soon I had graduated from vintage department store radios made by Westinghouse and Sears, to actual high-tech multi-channel scanning receivers coupled to sensitive antenna systems mounted on the roof of our small home.

 We moved often.
-Sometimes we couldn't make rent and would get kicked out by the landlord but sometimes this would turn out it was a good thing.
+Sometimes we couldn't make rent and would get kicked out by the landlord but sometimes this would turn out to be a good thing.

 One house we moved to was a fixer-upper but it was fairly big.
 Although it needed a lot of work which, which I was more than happy to do, it also meant I would have my own room for a make-shift radio room and a photography studio including my own personal darkroom.